-Lincoln: "I have always taken counsel of God and referred to him my plans and have never adopted a course of proceeding without being assured as far as I could be of his approval.
-I should be the most presumptuous blockhead upon this footstone, if I for one day thought that I could discharge the duties which have come upon me since I came into this place, without the aid and enlightenment of one who is wiser and stronger than others."
+Lincoln: "I have always taken counsel of God and referred to Him my plans and have never adopted a course of proceeding without being assured as far as I could be of His approval.
+I should be the most presumptuous blockhead upon this footstone, if I for one day thought that I could discharge the duties which have come upon me since I came into this place, without the aid and enlightenment of One who is wiser and stronger than others."

-Grant: "Hold fast to the Bible as the anchor of your liberties.
-Write its precepts in your hearts and practise them in your lives.
-To the influence of this book, we are indebted for all the progress made in true civilisation, and to this we must look as our guide in the future."
+Grant: "Hold fast to the Bible as the sheet anchor of your liberties; write its precepts in your hearts, and practice them in your lives.
+To the influence of this Book are we indebted for all the progress made in true civilization, and to this we must look as our guide in the future."